nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 ```

-## 4. Results<a name="step4"></a>
+## 4. Running the Demo<a name="step4"></a>
-When powering the KW45/K32W1 it starts the advertising role, so you can connect your smartphone using the IoT Toolbox app:
+When powering the MCXW71 it starts the advertising role, so you can connect your smartphone using the IoT Toolbox app:

 <img src="images/iot_1.png" width="300"/>